michaldziurowski/michaldziurowski.github.io/_drafts/go-performance-tools.md

 }
 ```

-This runs in TODO!s.
+This runs in ~3,7s.
 Better but I would expect more :)
 We know what our program is conceptually doing (code tells us that) but can we know what it its really doing ?
 Sure we can!
 And here comes the first tool we will use: trace.
 "Trace is a tool for viewing trace files" (dugh! - thanks https://golang.org/cmd/trace/ :) ).
 So what are the trace files ?
 Trace file is a file with information about go runtime events occured during execution like garbage collections, heap size, scheduling etc